emilioaristegui/project-4/README.md

 ca - number of major vessels (0-3) colored by flourosopy thal - 3 = normal; 6 = fixed defect; 7 = reversable defect
 target - have disease or not (1=yes, 0=no)

+activation: softmax because we're not using just binary but we're using also using integers